For the sauce:

 Transfer the cioppino to a large bowl and garnish with shredded crabmeat, Parmesan and parsley.
 Serve with a portion with a single slice of fugasa bread.

-Recipe courtesy John Olivieri, owner of Aldo's Harbor Restaurant in Santa Cruz, CA
+Recipe courtesy of John Olivieri, owner of Aldo's Harbor Restaurant in Santa Cruz, CA